Shadow Courts

 The Tribunals that Rule Global Trade

-A detailed look at one little-known but powerful provision in most modern trade agreements.
+A detailed look at one little-known but powerful provision in most modern trade agreements: a powerful provision called Investor-State Dispute Settlement, which allows foreign corporations to sue sovereign nations before little-known supranational arbitration tribunals.

 International trade deals have become vastly complex documents, seeking to govern everything from labor rights to environmental protections.
 This evolution has drawn alarm from American voters, but their suspicions are often vague.